jinghuazhao/INF/tryggve.md

 In case you see message "All TAP-Windows aapters on this system are currently in use", read [this post](https://vpn.ac/knowledgebase/64/OpenVPN-Error-All-TAP-Windows-adapters-on-this-system-are-currently-in-use.html), esp. install [tap-windows-8.21.2](https://swupdate.openvpn.org/community/releases/tap-windows-9.21.2.exe).

+### R/EasyQC and R/EasyStrata

+The version is 18.1 rather than 9.2 and 8.6 currently online, https://www.uni-regensburg.de/medizin/epidemiologie-praeventivmedizin/genetische-epidemiologie/software/.

 ### R/gap

 First, run R.3.5.3 as defined above.